secondlife/viewer/indra/newview/linux_tools/client-readme-voice.txt

 PROBLEM 3: I can hear other people, but they cannot hear me.
 SOLUTION:
 a.
-Ensure that you have the 'Talk' button activated while you are trying to speak.
+Ensure that you have the 'Speak' button (at the bottom of the Second Life window) activated while you are trying to speak.
 b.
 Ensure that your microphone jack is inserted into the correct socket of your sound card, where appropriate.
 c.
-Use your system mixer-setting program or the 'alsamixer' program to ensure that microphone input is set as the active input source and is not muted.
+Use your system mixer-setting program (such as the PulseAudio 'volume control' applet or the ALSA 'alsamixer' program) to ensure that microphone input is set as the active input source and is not muted.
 d.
 Verify that audio input works in other applications, i.e. Audacity

 PROBLEM 4: Other people just hear bursts of loud noise when I speak.